codepath/android_guides/Creating-and-Using-Fragments.md

 ### Organizing your Code

 Within a fragment-heavy app, we need to remember to organize our code according to architectural best practices.
-Inside of an app which uses fragments extensively, we need to remember that the role an activity changes.
+Inside of an app which uses fragments extensively, we need to keep in mind that the role of an activity shifts.

 **Activities are navigation controllers** primarily responsible for: